lumigone/QGIS-Documentation/docs/training_manual/create_vector_data/topo_editing.rst

 options can prevent you from creating a ring inside a polygon.
 So you are advised to turn off snapping before cutting a hole.

+If you can't find the Add Ring tool, add the "Advanced Digitalizing Toolbar" panel

 #.
 Disable snapping for the ``landuse`` layer using the |snapping|
    :sup:`Enable Snapping` button (or use the shortcut :kbd:`s`).
 #.
 Use the |addRing| :sup:`Add Ring` tool to create a hole in the